ocelot-inc/ocelotgui/README.md

 history widget, where retired statements and diagnostics end up <BR>
 results widget, where SELECT result sets appear <BR>
 statement widget, where users can type in instructions.<BR>
+(And optionally, on the side, an explorer widget.)
 Initially, though, only the menu and statement widget will appear.
 </P>
 <P>